CycloneDX/cyclonedx-python/docs/usage.rst

                             (multiple values allowed)
       --only GROUPS         The only dependency groups to include (multiple values allowed)
-      --no-dev              Explicitly force: --only main
+      --no-dev              Alias for: --only main
       -E EXTRAS, --extras EXTRAS
                             Extra sets of dependencies to include
                             (multiple values allowed)